ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### Orders block

 Orders block displays a list of orders associated with a specific company or an individual customer.
-This block allows customization of the number of orders shown, sorting order, and placement on the page.
+This block allows users to configure orders statuses, columns, number of orders and sorting order.

 For more information, see [Orders block documentation](https://doc.ibexa.co/projects/userguide/en/master/content_management/block_reference/#orders-block).

 #### Quick order

-The quick order form allows users to streamlines the process of placing orders with multiple items in bulk directly from the storefront.
+The quick order form allows users to streamline the process of placing orders with multiple items in bulk directly from the storefront.
-Customers don't need to look for products, they can fill in a provided form with products' SKU number and quantity, or upload their own list directly into the system.
+Customers don't need to browse through products in the catalog.
+They can fill in a provided form with products' code and quantity, or upload their own list directly into the system.
 Quick order form is available to both registered and guest users.